 THE GARDEN IS OPEN EVERY DAY AND IS FREE TO VISIT.
 (Donations gratefully accepted)

-Please NOTE: special events at WERRIBEE PARK which could impact on access to the Rose Garden: Click here for detailed list Below next event
+Please NOTE: Sometimes special events at WERRIBEE PARK could impact on access to the Rose Garden: Click here for more details

 Formal Entrance for the Victoria State Rose Garden

 The improvement was long overdue with visitors previously unable to locate the garden entrance due to foliage and inadequate signage.
 It is now easy to see the large Metal Entrance Arch from the car park.
 It has State Rose Garden inscribed and a side panel showing the plan of the 4.5 hectare garden.

 Entry is free but all donations are gratefully accepted as the Garden is maintained by volunteers.

 Via the donation tube when you visit, located just inside the main entrance.

 Via cheque, posted to

 Werribee, Victoria, Australia, 3030

 You can also donate online via your bank, direct to our bank account.